robstoll/atrium/README.md

 # KDoc - Code Documentation
 The code documentation is generated with dokka and is hosted on github-pages:
 [KDoc of atrium](https://docs.atriumlib.org/)

-# Known Limitations
-According to the [YAGNI](https://en.wikipedia.org/wiki/You_aren%27t_gonna_need_it) principle this library does not yet offer a lot of out-of-the-box expectation functions.
-More functions will follow but only if they are used somewhere by someone.
-So, let us know if you miss something by creating a [feature request](https://github.com/robstoll/atrium/issues/new?template=feature_request.md&title=[Feature]).

 # FAQ
 You find frequently asked questions below.